shovon58/ethicalux-security/EthicalUX.md

 <img src="img/brklyn_gender.png" alt="Gender binary selector at Brooklyn Public Library" style="width: 50%; position: fixed; left: 25%; top: 35%;z-index: 100;" />

-Do we value our users' privacy over our fetish for data collection?
+Or does our fetish with data collection and our own views of how the world is get encoded in our designs, tripping up our users?

 -----

 ![Summon Topic Explorer result showing Women in the workforce being equated with stress](img/stressworkforce.png)

+When we build tools to help our users access resources and make sense of information, what values are being encoded into the designs?
 Do we value accuracy and equity more than the appearance of relevance?

 -----